-The Statement on Reasonable Accommodations is required in your syllabus.
+The Statement on Academic Adjustments is required in your syllabus.
 The required text is:

 RIT is committed to providing academic adjustments to students with disabilities.
 If you would like to request academic adjustments such as testing modifications due to a disability, please contact the Disability Services Office.
 Contact information for the DSO and information about how to request adjustments can be found at www.rit.edu/dso.
 After you receive academic adjustment approval, it is imperative that you contact me as early as possible so that we can work out whatever arrangement is necessary.

 Suggested policy references